 Living history is an important part of our programming here at the park.
 The park's own staff provides first-person historic character programs typically from April-October.
-Persons interested in volunteering to participate in these programs should contact our Volunteer Coordinator, Alyssa Holland at e-mail us or 434-352-8987 ext.
-34.
+September's schedule is available online.
+Brief descriptions of the 1865 characters are also available.

 We welcome partnerships with re-enactment groups, both civilian and military.
-Those groups wishing to come to the park for living history events should contact the Historic Weapons Supervisor, Ernie Price at e-mail us or 434-352-8987 ext.
-27.
+Those groups wishing to come to the park for living history events should contact the Historic Weapons Supervisor, Brandon Chamberlain at e-mail us or 434-352-8987 ext.
+231.

 The park hosts two principal living history weekends a year: one near the anniversary of the surrender in mid-April; the other the second weekend in October.
 Additional events may also be scheduled with the park.